Category: Learning

 Wow, Annie Forest’s VLOG Made Me Flashback

 While listening to Annie Forest’s vlog at http://showyourthinkingmath.blogspot.com/2017/04/small-changes-that-make-big-impact.html my life kinda flashed before my eyes!
 As further background, Mrs. Forest is highlighting an excellent article, titled, “Never Say Anything a Kid Can Say!”
-Author: Reinhart, Steven C.; Source: Mathematics Teaching in the Middle … Continue reading
+Author: Reinhart, Steven C.; Source: Mathematics Teaching in the Middle School, v5 n8 p478-83 Apr 2000.
+The article is excellent!
+The things I learned from …

 Educational technology that helps kids learn — and doesn’t